celestiaorg/docs/docs/developers/optimism.md

 ## Next steps

 There are many possibilities of what could be built with this stack.
-The cost for the end user to write data to Celestia is lower than Ethereum, which would make these fun projects to build on this stack:
+These projects would be good to build on this stack:

 - on-chain gaming
 - decentralized social media